-With almost $5 billion in sales in 2017 alone, it’s safe to say meal delivery services are catching on.
+With almost $5 billion in sales in one year alone, it’s safe to say meal delivery services are catching on.
 If you haven’t sampled the savory selections from companies like Blue Apron, Hello Fresh, or Home Chef already, you’ve probably seen more than a few of their sponsored ads pop up in your social media feeds.
 You may even know someone who uses the services for themselves.
 While these chef-designed, pre-packaged meals can be a phenomenal way to try new recipes, are they a solid choice for stretching your grocery budget?

 According to a recent Morning Consult poll, 59% of survey respondents listed high costs as their main concerns.
 But with projections suggesting the meal-delivery industry could become a multi-billion dollar market by 2022, it seems like plenty of consumers are still willing to jump on the meal delivery bandwagon.
 The widespread appeal appears to be based on a variety of factors other than monetary savings.